lm-sys/lm-sys.github.io/index.md

 Figure 3.
 Response Comparison Assessed by GPT-4
 {: style="color:gray; text-align: center;"}

 Figure 3 displays the comparison results between all baselines and Vicuna.
 GPT-4 prefers Vicuna over state-of-the-art open-source models (LLaMA, Alpaca) in more than 90% of the questions, and it achieves competitive performance against proprietary models (ChatGPT, Bard).
-In 45% of the questions, GPT-4 rates Vicuna's response as better or equal to ChatGPT's, and Vicuna's total score reaches 92% of ChatGPT’s (see Table 2).
-Despite advancements, those chatbots still face limitations, such as struggling with basic math problems or limited coding ability.
+In 45% of the questions, GPT-4 rates Vicuna's response as better or equal to ChatGPT's.
+As GPT-4 assigns a quantitative score to each response on a scale of 10, we calculate the total score for each (baseline, Vicuna) comparison pair by adding up the scores obtained by each model on 80 questions.
+As shown in Table 2, Vicuna’s total score is 92% of ChatGPT’s.
+Despite recent advancements, these chatbots still face limitations, such as struggling with basic math problems or having limited coding ability.

 Table 2.
 Total Scores Assessed by GPT-4.
-We calculate the total score for each (baseline, Vicuna) comparison pair by adding up the scores obtained by each model on 80 questions.
 {: style="color:gray; text-align: center;"}

 <table class="tg" style="display: flex;justify-content: center;">